The quality of the beaches

 In Salou, your best times will surely be spent on its beaches or along the coast.
 With over 9 kilometres of coastline, you will find urban, adapted, accessible beaches in Salou with full services.
 There are also stunning hidden coves sheltered by looming cliffs and pine forests, more peaceful and away from all the hustle and bustle.

 Both for example have children’s playgrounds.
-Llevant Beach, with the Family Beach Area, which is open in July and August, has workshops run by specialised instructors and great experiences that your kids will not soon forget.
+At Llevant beach, there is a babysitting service at the Family Beach Area, which is open in July and August.

-There are permanent lifeguard and rescue services at Ponent, Llevant, Capellans and Llarga beaches.
-There are surveillance rounds that take in all of Cape Salou and the coves that don’t have permanent lifeguards.
+There are permanent lifeguard and rescue services at Ponent, Llevant, Capellans and Llarga beach.
+There are surveillance rounds that take in all of cape Salou and the coves that don’t have permanent lifeguards.

 Destination with quality and environmental certificates